-How Automated Investing Works
+How Does Automated Investing Work?

 Business Insider reports that consumers are very receptive to automated-advisors, thanks to the ease of use.
 BI Intelligence found that 49% of high-net-worth individuals (HNWIs) worldwide would consider letting an automated advisor manage at least some of their wealth.

 Here’s where automated investing gets technical.
 Most automated advisors use Modern Portfolio Theory (MPT) to create and manage the asset allocation of a portfolio.
-The idea is to decrease your risk by diversifying into all kids of assets.
+The idea is to decrease your risk by diversifying into all kinds of assets.
 It’s a good way to “not put all your eggs in one basket.”

 Of course, the automated investing phenomenon is relatively new; its growth has spurted only over the last decade, so it’s difficult to report a long-term industry-wide track record.
 However, the benefits of using an automated advisor are becoming increasingly clear.